 - Avoid Any Soap: Clean the area with antiseptic items instead.

-Regular cleaning and maintaining the piercings helps you to avoid infections and scarring.
+Body modification has become a popular way to express oneself.
+Ear piercing is one of the most popular types of body modification that can be done at home.
+However, it’s highly recommended that you get it done by a professional piercer for safety reasons.
+Following proper aftercare practices like regular cleaning and maintaining the piercings helps you to avoid infections and scarring.
 However, infections might occur in a healed piercing area too.
 To prevent that, choosing the perfect size of piercing earrings is essential.
-If you see any complications, then proper treatment can help in curing the infections.
+If you see any complications, then proper treatment can help in treating the infections.
 Moreover, wait until you’re healed adequately after putting on the starter earrings.
 Cleanse the piercing using a mild antiseptic lotion.
 Disinfect twice a day for about three weeks, then adopt a more prolonged interval until complete healing.

 Frequently Asked Questions

 Can I use a sewing needle to pierce?

 No, you should not pierce your body parts with a sewing needle due to the higher risk of skin infection.